yellowdog/python-examples/README.md

 (On Windows hosts, the Task directories are found under `%AppData%\yellowdog\agent\data\workers`.)

-When a Task is allocated to a node, an ephemeral directory is created, e.g.:
+When a Task is started by a worker, an ephemeral directory is created, e.g.:

 `/var/opt/yellowdog/agent/data/workers/ydid_task_559EBE_74949336-ac2b-4811-a7d5-f3ecd9739908_1_1`

 This is the directory into which downloaded objects are placed, and in which output files are created by default.
-The console output file, `taskoutput.txt`, containing stderr and stdout output will also be created in this directory.
+The console output file, `taskoutput.txt`, containing combined `stderr` and `stdout` output will also be created in this directory.

-See the [Files Downloaded to a Node](#files-downloaded-to-a-node-for-use-in-task-execution) section above for more details on how files in this directory are handled.

-At the conclusion of the Task, after any files requested for upload have been uploaded to the Object Store (see the [Files Uploaded from a Node](#files-uploaded-from-a-node-to-the-object-store-after-task-execution) section for more information), the `ydid_task_559EBE_74949336-ac2b-4811-a7d5-f3ecd9739908_1_1` will be removed.

 ## Specifying Work Requirements using CSV Data

 CSV data files can be used to drive the generation of lists of Tasks, as follows:

 - A **prototype** Task specification is created within a JSON Work Requirement specification or in the `workRequirement` section of the TOML configuration file
-- The prototype task includes one or more variable substitutions
+- The prototype task includes one or more variable substitutions using the CSV delimiter syntax `<<variable_name>>`
 - A CSV file is created, with the **headers** (first row) matching the names of the variable substitutions in the Task prototype
 - Each subsequent row of the CSV file represents a new Task to be built using the prototype, with the variables substituted by the values in the row
 - A Task will be created for each row of data

+Note that CSV substitutions use `<<` and `>>` as delimiters, which is distinct from the `{{` and `}}` delimiters used for general variable substitutions.
+This means that regular variable substitutions (e.g. `{{namespace}}`) can coexist with CSV substitutions in the same Task prototype without ambiguity.

 ### Work Requirement CSV Data Example